radicallyopensecurity/Nonprofit-Ventures/nonprofit-company-incubator.md

 a service, and making this as frictionless as possible, with automation and modern software facilitating the drudgery)

+Why do companies want to get involved?
+* Build the suppliers that you want to hire in
+* Good PR?
+* I think that we can get a lot of initial traction for this.

 This is all quintessentially Dutch
 - the "poldermodel" is an important way the Dutch set policy: not share holders, or owners, or politicians, or some other powerful agent sets polity, but all stake holders together.
 Key phrase there: stake holder.